prgrphnrtr/mUPC/1 - laws/UPCRoP/UPCRoP.md

 1. The claimant shall lodge a Statement of claim with the division chosen by him [Article  33 of the Agreement ] which shall contain:

-   (a) the name of the claimant, and, where the claimant is a corporate entity, the location of its registered office, and of the claimant ’s representative;
+   (a) the name of the claimant, and, where the claimant is a corporate entity, the location of its registered office, and of the claimant's representative;

    (b) the name of the party against whom the Statement is made (the defendant) , and, where the defendant is a corporate entity, the locati on of its registered office;